Casting VS Forging

 • Cast iron exhibits only 66% of the yield strength of forged steel.

-• Forged parts exhibit a 58% reduction in area when pulled to failure, while cast parts exhibit a 6% reduction in area.
+• Forged parts exhibit a 58% reduction in the area when pulled to failure.
+While cast parts exhibit a 6% reduction in area.